Not All Scales Are NTEP Certified.

 You just may have to make some adjustments.
 For example, when our client wanted a new bulk bag filler we found a model that that was perfect for their needs but wasn’t registered with NTEP.
 The options were to use a less suitable model that was registered, replace the load cells in their filler of choice, or set the whole unit on bigger, certifiable cells.
 Going with higher capacity cells would mean lower definition, but since they were certifiable to the level needed and the unit came with a more granular set anyway, we chose the latter.

 Next was some programming and wire-cutting.
 The new load cells were to 1, interface with the existing controller and 2, tell the filler to stop when the bags reached target weight.
 Once everything was installed we calibrated the system, certified it, and helped send the registration paperwork in.
 All said and done we were able to deliver all the functionality our client needed at the best price possible.
-Of course that’s always the idea, but it also never feels less satisfying.

 The relationship between NTEP Certified and Legal-For-Trade are pretty simple but often misunderstood.
 Basically NTEP determines whether the components of a scale can hold calibration and be generally reliable.
 Legal-For-Trade determines whether a scale has been calibrated correctly and belongs to a type approved by NTEP.
 But states’ Weights and Measures department don’t calibrate scales themselves.
 They rely on a trusted third party (like us) to calibrate and certify them.
 This allows some freedom from red tape as long as we stay within certain parameters.